Traditionally, lead generation for recruiters has been straightforward.

 Also, it is not always as easy to target people demographically with banner ads.

-It’s therefore critical that you think long and hard about your targeting strategy before you start paying for banner ads.
+It’s therefore critical that you think long and hard about your targeting strategy before you start paying for banner ads as part of a recruitment lead generation strategy.

 - Banner ads can be a cheap and quick way to experiment with the paid ad game.